dfsp-spirit/haze/README.md

 On my machine, this shows that code is about 4 times faster when using 5 CPU cores instead of a single one.

-So with 5 cores and the C++ version (Example 4 above), the smoothing runs about 120 times faster compared to the pure R version for the data above on my machine.
+So with 5 cores and the C++ version (Example 4 above), the smoothing runs about 120 times faster compared to the single-core, pure R version for the data above on my machine.

 ## Credits